Fortinet (NASDAQ:FTNT) Price Target Raised to $380.00

-In other Fortinet news, VP John Whittle sold 2,411 shares of Fortinet stock in a transaction that occurred on Tuesday, September 21st.
-The shares were sold at an average price of $302.00, for a total value of $728,122.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CFO Keith Jensen sold 7,992 shares of Fortinet stock in a transaction that occurred on Tuesday, August 24th.
-The stock was sold at an average price of $301.31, for a total transaction of $2,408,069.52.
-Following the completion of the sale, the chief financial officer now directly owns 3,342 shares of the company’s stock, valued at $1,006,978.02.
+In related news, CFO Keith Jensen sold 7,992 shares of Fortinet stock in a transaction that occurred on Tuesday, August 24th.
+The shares were sold at an average price of $301.31, for a total value of $2,408,069.52.
+Following the completion of the transaction, the chief financial officer now owns 3,342 shares in the company, valued at $1,006,978.02.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, VP Michael Xie sold 40,000 shares of the firm’s stock in a transaction that occurred on Tuesday, August 24th.
+The stock was sold at an average price of $301.27, for a total transaction of $12,050,800.00.
+Following the sale, the vice president now directly owns 5,978,451 shares in the company, valued at approximately $1,801,127,932.77.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 54,901 shares of company stock valued at $16,670,281 over the last 90 days.
+In the last three months, insiders sold 54,901 shares of company stock valued at $16,670,281.
 Insiders own 18.60% of the company’s stock.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Strategic Asset Management LLC purchased a new stake in shares of Fortinet during the 3rd quarter valued at $31,000.
-Mitsubishi UFJ Morgan Stanley Securities Co.
-Ltd. purchased a new stake in shares of Fortinet during the 2nd quarter valued at $33,000.
-TCI Wealth Advisors Inc. grew its stake in shares of Fortinet by 33.0% during the 2nd quarter.
-TCI Wealth Advisors Inc. now owns 141 shares of the software maker’s stock valued at $34,000 after buying an additional 35 shares during the period.
-Ameritas Investment Company LLC purchased a new stake in shares of Fortinet during the 1st quarter valued at $44,000.
-Finally, Pacitti Group Inc. grew its stake in shares of Fortinet by 280.0% during the 2nd quarter.
-Pacitti Group Inc. now owns 190 shares of the software maker’s stock valued at $45,000 after buying an additional 140 shares during the period.
-68.86% of the stock is owned by institutional investors.
+A number of hedge funds have recently added to or reduced their stakes in the business.
+Price T Rowe Associates Inc. MD raised its holdings in Fortinet by 19.6% during the second quarter.
+Price T Rowe Associates Inc. MD now owns 11,529,520 shares of the software maker’s stock worth $2,746,216,000 after purchasing an additional 1,889,386 shares in the last quarter.
+BlackRock Inc. raised its holdings in Fortinet by 1.6% during the second quarter.
+BlackRock Inc. now owns 10,980,868 shares of the software maker’s stock worth $2,615,533,000 after purchasing an additional 172,927 shares in the last quarter.
+State Street Corp raised its holdings in Fortinet by 1.3% during the second quarter.
+State Street Corp now owns 5,257,109 shares of the software maker’s stock worth $1,252,191,000 after purchasing an additional 66,806 shares in the last quarter.
+Bank of New York Mellon Corp raised its holdings in Fortinet by 8.9% during the second quarter.
+Bank of New York Mellon Corp now owns 4,864,862 shares of the software maker’s stock worth $1,158,762,000 after purchasing an additional 397,579 shares in the last quarter.
+Finally, Geode Capital Management LLC raised its holdings in Fortinet by 4.6% during the second quarter.
+Geode Capital Management LLC now owns 2,767,923 shares of the software maker’s stock worth $657,951,000 after purchasing an additional 121,386 shares in the last quarter.
+68.86% of the stock is currently owned by institutional investors.

 Fortinet Company Profile